synyx/sybil/README.md

 You can create new **BrickDomain**s with a host and optionally a port.
 Save those to the **BrickRepository** with it's *save* method.
-Create new **OutputLEDStripDomain**s with a name to identify the Output, a Bricklet's UID, the number of LEDs on the Strip and the **BrickDomain** you created earlier.
+Create new **LEDStripDomain**s with a name to identify the Output, a Bricklet's UID, the number of LEDs on the strip and the **BrickDomain** you created earlier.
-Save these to the **OutputLEDStripRepository** with it's *save* method.
+Save these to the **LEDStripRepository** with it's *save* method.
-Now you are ready to get an **OutputLEDStrip** from the **OutputLEDStripRegistry** with it's *get* method, to which you pass the **OutputLEDStripDomain**, which you either have left over from creating them for the database, or you fetch them fresh from the database with **OutputLEDStripRepository**'s *findByName* method.
+Now you are ready to get a **LEDStrip** from the **LEDStripRegistry** with it's *get* method, to which you pass the **LEDStripDomain**, which you either have left over from creating them for the database, or you fetch them fresh from the database with **LEDStripRepository**'s *findByName* method.

 The support classes **Color** and **Sprite1D** can be instantiated without any dependencies.
-A **Color** is created by passing it an integer between 0 and 127 for red, green, and blue each.
-It can be passed to an **OutputLEDStrip**'s or a **Sprite1D**'s methods.
+A **Color** is created by passing it an integer between 0 and 255 for red, green, and blue each.
+It can be passed to a **LEDStrip**'s or a **Sprite1D**'s methods.
 A **Sprite1D** is simply an array of **Color**'s, it is created by passing it it's length and optionally a name.
 Then it can be drawn on with it's *setFill* and *setPixel* methods, both of which accept a **Color**.

-Now you can call the **OutputLEDStrip**'s methods, the most important of which are:
+Now you can call the **LEDStrip**'s methods, the most important of which are:

-* drawSprite - accepts a **Sprite1D**, it's position on the LED Strip and an optional boolean, deciding whether it should wrap around at the end of the LED Strip or not.
+* drawSprite - accepts a **Sprite1D**, it's position on the LED strip and an optional boolean, deciding whether it should wrap around at the end of the LED strip or not.
-* setBrightness - accepts a number of type double, between 0.0 - off - and 2.0 - full brightness.
+* setBrightness - accepts a number of type double, between 0.0 - off - and 255.0 - maximum brightness.
-* setFill - sets the given **Color** for the whole LED Strip.
+* setFill - sets the given **Color** for the whole LED strip.
-* setPixel -  accepts a number of type int as the position of the pixel on the LED Strip and a **Color**.
+* setPixel -  accepts a number of type int as the position of the pixel on the LED strip and a **Color**.
-* updateDisplay - this must be called for any of the changes made with above methods to show on the LED Strip.
+* updateDisplay - this must be called for any of the changes made with above methods to show on the LED strip.

-Additionally, you can create a new **SingleStatusOnLEDStrip** by passing it an **OutputLEDStrip**, and then call it's *showStatus* method with a **StatusInformation** object, which is instantiated with a source String, a **Status** and optionally a priority.
+Additionally, you can create a new **SingleStatusOnLEDStrip** by passing it a **LEDStrip**, and then call it's *showStatus* method with a **StatusInformation** object, which is instantiated with a source String, a **Status** and optionally a priority.